russmckendrick/puppet-install/README.md

 ## Agent

 A quick one liner to install and configure a puppet agent.
-This assumes a FDQN host name and clean CentOS / RHEL build, make sure you pass the script details of your Puppet Master;
+This assumes a FDQN host name and clean RHEL / CentOS build, make sure you pass the script the hostname of your Puppet Server at the end;

 ```bash
 curl -fsS https://raw.githubusercontent.com/russmckendrick/puppet-install/master/agent | bash -s puppet.master.com